rimsila/next-dev/wetrial-doc/course/001react.md

 ### FC(Hook)

-Functional Components(FC) vs Class: There are three different ways to create React Component, `React.createClass` is ES5 not hard to code, then React release new `class` and `Stateless Functional Component` to ues With Es6 it more easier.
+Functional Components(FC) vs Class: There are three different ways to create React Component, `React.createClass` is ES5 it's hard to code, then React release new `class` and `Stateless Functional Component` to use With Es6 it more easier.
 But for now class component become rarely use instead by `Stateless Functional Component`. because of React release new feature call hook.
 What is different between `Class and Stateless`.
-Notice that `Stateless Functional Component` is not a Object, it's functional programming, a pure function, `without state` but after release hook we can use `state inside it`, but still no use for `this` keyword.
+Notice that `Stateless Functional Component` is not a Object, it's functional programming, a pure function, `without state` but after release hook we can use `state inside it`, but still no use `this` keyword and something relate with class.

-To define App Component for instance:
+To define `App Component` for instance:

-- Functional Component with state hook (it have style type in FC component)
+- Functional Component with state hook (it have many style type in FC component)

 - `function JS style`